mollie/api-documentation/source/payments/place-a-hold-for-a-payment.rst

       -H "Authorization: Bearer test_dHar4XY7LxsDOtmnkVtjNVWXLSlXsM"

 It's important to notice that Mollie will process your Cancel request but it's up to the Issuing bank if, and when, to process the cancel payment; there's no guarantee that the hold will be released or when it will be released.
 If you cancel the payment, the payment status will change to `canceled`.

 Authorization expiration window
 -------------------------------
 An authorized payment is a guaranteed amount yet authorizations are generally not meant to remain open for longer than a number of days.
 The exact allowed authorization window depends on the type of card your consumer used — the different card schemes will have slightly different rules.

 Authorizations remain open for at least 7 days for American Express and Cartes Bancaires cards and up to 30 days for Visa and Mastercard cards.
 It is highly recommended to capture payments as soon as you can fulfill the order and within the recommended time period.
 If you do not capture a payment in time the authorization will expire and the capture will be declined by the issuing bank.
 Once the issuer declined the payment due to authorization expired, the payment status will change to `failed`.

-The Payments API will include an `captureBefore` field on authorized payments that indicates by what time you need to capture the payment, to prevent you from being unable to capture the funds.
+The Payments API will include a `captureBefore` field on authorized payments that indicates by what time you need to capture the payment, to prevent you from being unable to capture the funds.

 Delayed automatic capturing